felir-at/ADFS/raft_notes.md

 the cluster.)](https://groups.google.com/forum/#!topic/raft-dev/KIozjYuq5m0)

 But when a leader get elected, it also means that the log entries match up until leader's lastLogIndex (because of the election safety property).

+####What happens in case of overlapping cluster changes?

+Suppose that there is two client wanting to join the cluster.